-Madera County Department of Behavioral Health Services must mail the notice to the beneficiary at least 10 days before the date of action for termination, suspension, or reduction of a previously authorized specialty mental health service.
-Madera County Department of Behavioral Health Services must also mail the notice to the beneficiary within two business days of the decision for denial of payment or decisions resulting in denial, delay, or modification of all or part of the requested specialty mental health services.
+The mental health plan must mail the notice to the beneficiary at least 10 days before the date of action for termination, suspension, or reduction of a previously authorized specialty mental health service.
+The mental health plan must also mail the notice to the beneficiary within two business days of the decision for denial of payment or decisions resulting in denial, delay, or modification of all or part of the requested specialty mental health services.

-Will I Always Get A Notice Of Adverse Benefit Determination When I Don't Get The Services I Want?
+Will I Always Get a Notice of Adverse Benefit Determination When I Don't Get the Services I Want?

-There are some cases where you may not receive a Notice of Adverse Benefit Determination.
-You may still file an appeal with Madera County Department of Behavioral Health Services or if you have completed the appeal process, you can request a state hearing when these things happen.
-Information on how to file an appeal or request a fair hearing is included in this handbook.
+Yes, you should receive a Notice of Adverse Benefit Determination.
+However, if you do not receive a notice, you may file an appeal with the county mental health plan or if you have completed the appeal process, you can request a State Fair Hearing.
+When you make contact with your county, indicate you experienced an adverse benefit determination but did not receive notice.
+Information on how to file an appeal or request a State Fair Hearing is included in this handbook.
 Information should also be available in your provider's office.